 Duration Of The Foreclosure Process

-The timing of the different required notices can varry.
+The timing of the different required notices with the MN foreclosure timeline can varry.
 Overall, it generally takes 60-90 days to execute an uncontested non-judicial foreclosure.
 The process could be delayed if the borrower contests the action in court, files for bankruptcy, seeks delays or other adjournments of sales.

 Minnesota Overview of Judicial And Non-Judicial Foreclosure